Qspace/qspace.github.io/docs/_posts/2022-10-31-privacy-policy.md

 changes.
 Changes to this Privacy Policy are effective when they are posted on this page.

-Contact UsIf you have any questions about this Privacy Policy, You can contact us:
+If you have any questions about this Privacy Policy, You can contact us:

-By email: qsemicon\@gmail.com
+By email: qsemicon@gmail.com